-On April 17, 2015, the United States Environmental Protection Agency (USEPA) published the final rule for the regulation and management of Coal Combustion Residuals (CCR) under the Resource Conservation and Recovery Act (RCRA) (the CCR Rule).
+On April 17, 2015, the United States Environmental Protection Agency (USEPA) published the final rule for the regulation and management of Coal Combustion Residuals (CCR) under the Resource Conservation and Recovery Act (RCRA) Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments (the CCR Rule).
 The CCR Rule, which became effective on October 19, 2015, applies to the Dairyland Power Cooperative (DPC) Alma Off-site Disposal Facility Phase IV Landfill (Landfill).
-Pursuant to the CCR Rule, no later than January 31, 2018, and annually thereafter, the owner or operator of a CCR unit must prepare an annual groundwater monitoring and corrective action report for the CCR unit documenting the status of groundwater monitoring and corrective action for the preceding year in accordance with §257.90(e).
+Pursuant to the CCR Rule, no later than January 31, 2018, and annually thereafter, the owner or operator of a CCR unit must prepare an annual groundwater monitoring and corrective action report for the CCR unit documenting the status of groundwater monitoring and corrective action for the preceding year in accordance with Title 40 Code of Federal Regulations (40 CFR) §257.90(e).

 TRC Environmental Corporation (TRC), prepared this Annual Groundwater Monitoring Report (Annual Report) for the Landfill on behalf of DPC.
-This Annual Report was prepared in accordance with the requirements of §257.90(e) and presents the monitoring results and the statistical evaluation of the detection monitoring parameters (Appendix III to Part 257 of the CCR Rule) for the 2018 semiannual groundwater monitoring events for the Landfill.
+This Annual Report was prepared in accordance with the requirements of 40 CFR §257.90(e) and presents the monitoring results and the statistical evaluation of the detection monitoring parameters (Appendix III to Part 257 of the CCR Rule) for the 2019 semiannual groundwater monitoring events for the Landfill.
 The monitoring was performed in accordance with the Groundwater Monitoring Program for Compliance with the Federal Coal Combustion Rule (GWMP) (TRC, 2017).
-As part of the statistical evaluation, the data collected during detection monitoring events are evaluated to identify statistically significant increases (SSIs) of detection monitoring parameters compared to background levels.
+As part of the statistical evaluation, the data collected during detection monitoring parameters compared to identify statistically significant increases (SSIs) of detection monitoring parameters compared to background levels.